LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/categories-of-errors.rst.txt

          at ReadStream.Readable.push (_stream_readable.js:220:10)
          at lazyFs.read (internal/fs/streams.js:181:12)

-The syntax of our program is correct, but when the program executes an error occurs when it reaches line 2.
+The syntax of our program is correct, but when the program executes, an error occurs at line 2.
 We attempt to print the value of the variable ``firstname``, but such a variable does not exist.

 Logic Errors
 ------------